The Space Law Review: Taxation

 i Foundational concepts

 Tax laws, both domestic and international, typically identify taxable persons or transactions by reference to a physical presence in, or connection with, a particular territory.
 Thus, extraterrestrial commercial activities do not always fit naturally within the current conceptual framework.
+Nevertheless, it has been suggested that the laws that apply to the high seas could be used as a starting point for future related legislation.2

 Direct taxes are levied on a person's income, profits or gains, whereas indirect taxes are imposed on transactions involving the production, consumption, sale, transfer or registration of assets, goods or services.
 As regards direct taxation, commercial space businesses are generally carried on through corporate vehicles, and they may, therefore, be subject to corporate income tax or corporation tax.